bytefish/bytefish.de/blog/bookmarks_blogs_and_software_design.md

 Full Stop.

-In the past years I have read a lot articles on Software Development, Software Architecture and Project Management.
+In the past I have read a lot articles on Software Development, Software Architecture and Project Management.
 I was constantly thinking about how to improve.
 Improve the code.
 Improve myself.
 I have spent countless hours reading discussions on [Hacker News] and [/r/programming].

-But you know what made me a happier programmer?
-I stopped overthinking things.
+You know what made me a happier programmer after all?

+I stopped overthinking things:

 * I started writing small libraries like [FcmSharp] or [TinyCsvParser], that make my life a little easier and hopefully yours.
-* When designing software I make sure everyone in a team understands the design and knows where to put things.
+* When designing software I make sure **everyone** in a team understands the design and knows where to put things.
 * I try to get *something* done and not aim for the perfect abstraction.
 I stopped worrying about future, non-existing problems.

 Finally ...